selipot/hycom-oceantrack/data-bucket-description.md

 ## Eulerian and Lagrangian near-surface velocity and sea surface height from one year of the global HYbrid Coordinate Ocean Model (HYCOM)

-This is a description of the dataset contained in the AWS S3 bucket "hycom-25-global" available at [https://]()
+This is a description of the dataset contained in the publicly available AWS S3 bucket "hycom-global-drifters".

 This bucket contains two distinct and related datasets:

-1. The dataset in `hycom-25-global/eulerian/` consists of Eulerian (fixed grid) field variables which were generated from a 1-year simulation of the HYCOM model as described in [Arbic et al. 2022](https://dx.doi.org/10.1029/2022JC018551).
+1. The dataset in `hycom-global-drifters/eulerian/` consists of Eulerian (fixed grid) field variables which were generated from a 1-year simulation of the HYCOM model as described in [Arbic et al. 2022](https://dx.doi.org/10.1029/2022JC018551).
 The S3 bucket described here provides these data as cloud-optimized [zarr directory stores](https://zarr.readthedocs.io/en/stable/).

-2. The dataset in `hycom-25-global/lagrangian/` consists of Lagrangian particle trajectories advected in the velocity fields of the model at two depth (0 m and 15 m) and are not available elsewhere.
+2. The dataset in `hycom-global-drifters/lagrangian/` consists of Lagrangian particle trajectories advected in the velocity fields of the model at two depth (0 m and 15 m) and are not available elsewhere.

 A manuscript providing further details on how the Lagrangian dataset was produced with the [Ocean Parcels software](https://oceanparcels.org) is in preparation.
 Once submitted this manuscript will be referenced here.
 In the meantime, for further information not available in this README file, please email Dr. Shane Elipot at selipot@miami.edu.

-#### 1. `hycom-25-global/eulerian/`
+#### 1. `hycom-global-drifters/eulerian/`

 The data correspond to field variables at 8759 hourly time steps from 2014-01-01T01:00:00 to 2014-12-31T23:00:00.
 These data are split in 12 zarr stores containing 720 hourly steps or 60 days of data, for stores number 1 to 11, and a 12<sup>th</sup> store with 839 steps to complete the year.
 The data are further split between velocity data and sea surface height data for a total of 24 stores.
 The date range and steps of each of the two sets of 12 stores are: